 An upper arm lift is part of a cosmetic plastic surgery procedure called ‘body contouring’ which is designed to remove skin and fat from various body areas.
 This sagging skin in the upper arm is usually caused by weight loss, but the natural ageing process also causes skin to lose elasticity.
 Many individuals find that arms, in particular, lose their firmness as the layers of muscle and supporting fat become thinner.
 Some call this a ‘bat wing’ deformity.
-In such cases, an arm lift can help to restore and tighten these areas, giving a much firmer, youthful look and leaving you more confident to wear sleeveless clothing.
+In such cases, an arm lift can help to restore and tighten these areas, giving a much firmer, youthful look.

 The LipoSoft Procedure